abhey8/Hospital-OPD/README.md

 We welcome contributions!
 Whether you're fixing bugs, adding features, or improving documentation:

-1.⁠ ⁠Fork the repository
+1. Fork the repository
-2.⁠ ⁠Create your feature branch (⁠ git checkout -b feature/AmazingFeature ⁠)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3.⁠ ⁠Commit your changes (⁠ git commit -m 'Add some AmazingFeature' ⁠) 4.⁠ ⁠Push to the branch (⁠ git push origin feature/AmazingFeature ⁠)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5.⁠ ⁠Open a Pull Request
+5. Open a Pull Request

+### 📝 Contribution Guidelines
+- Follow the existing code style and conventions
+- Write meaningful commit messages
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting PR

 ---